ariga/atlas/doc/website/blog/2022-07-14-announcing-atlas-lint.md

 happy to announce a very significant milestone for the project.
-While this version includes some cool features (such as multi-file schemas) and a [swath](https://github.com/ariga/atlas/compare/v0.4.2...v0.5.0) of incremental improvements and bugfixes, there is one feature that we're particularly excited about and wanted to share with you in the post.
+While this version includes some cool features (such as multi-file schemas) and a [swath](https://github.com/ariga/atlas/compare/v0.4.2...v0.5.0) of incremental improvements and bugfixes, there is one feature that we're particularly excited about and want to share with you in this post.

-As most outages happen directly as a result of a change to a system, Atlas provides users with means to verify the safety of planned changes before they happen.
+As most outages happen directly as a result of a change to a system, Atlas provides users with the means to verify the safety of planned changes before they happen.
 The [`sqlcheck`](https://pkg.go.dev/ariga.io/atlas@master/sql/sqlcheck) package provides interfaces for analyzing the contents of SQL files to generate insights on the safety of many kinds of changes to database schemas.
-With this package developers may define an `Analyzer` that can be used to diagnose the impact of SQL statements on the target database.
+With this package, developers may define an `Analyzer` that can be used to diagnose the impact of SQL statements on the target database.

 This functionality is exposed to CLI users via the `migrate lint` subcommand.
 By utilizing